 With thanks to Ms. Harvey, Grade 4 teacher at Hugh A. Bennett School, for sharing her graphic organizer with Calgary Public Library.
-Use it to encourage active listening (and watching) of a Caretakers of the Land session, as well as self-assessment, and reflection.
+Use it to encourage active listening (and watching) of a Caretakers of the Land session, self-assessment, and reflection.